Aishams33/Project-Computer-Drug-Discovery/README.md

 ## Virtual screening workflow using OpenEye

 In this project, a virtual screening was performed using OpenEye software.
-The workflow consisted of:
+The workflow was split in to the ligand- and receptor preparation.
+The ligand preparation consisted of:
-1. Molecular filtration
+1. Filtration
 2. Flipper (generating stereochemistry)
 3. Tautomer generation
 4. Conformation generation with OMEGA
+5. Molecular docking with FRED
+6. Docking poses visualized with VIDA
-5. Shape-based screening with ROCS
+7. Shape-based screening with ROCS

+The receptor preparation consisted of:
+1. building loops and adding hydrogen atoms with SPRUCE
+2. MakeReceptor (to visualize the receptor)

 # Input and output formats used
 | Tool | Input | Output |